guikarai/SpyreStack/backup-restore.md

 ### 3.1 Introduction to ACC/SSA

 You may need to revert IBM Z Appliance Control Center (ACC) or IBM Z Spyre Appliance Sypport (SSA) to a previous state or configuration.
 This may be necessary if an upgrade or incorrect input corrupts the ACC/SSA configuration.
 This requires the creation of ACC or SSA Restore Checkpoints.

+To prepare for such scenarios, Spyre administrators should regularly create and securely store checkpoints of ACC/SSA configurations.
+You can automate this process by creating a job that collects and stores these checkpoints.

 ### 3.2 Creating an ACC/SSA Restore Checkpoint